-ISBN: 978-1-60983-486-9 (soft-cover edition)
+ISBN: 978-1-60983-749-5 (soft-cover edition)

-COPYRIGHT © 2014 by INTERNATIONAL CODE COUNCIL, INC.
+COPYRIGHT © 2017 by INTERNATIONAL CODE COUNCIL, INC.

-Date of First Publication: May 30, 2014
+Date of First Publication: August 31, 2017

 ALL RIGHTS RESERVED.
-This 2015 International Energy Conservation Code® is a copyrighted work owned by the International Code Council, Inc. Without advance written permission from the copyright owner, no part of this book may be reproduced, distributed or transmitted in any form or by any means, including, without limitation, electronic, optical or mechanical means (by way of example, and not limitation, photocopying, or recording by or in an information storage retrieval system).
-For information on permission to copy material exceeding fair use, please contact: Publications, 4051 West Flossmoor Road, Country Club Hills, IL 60478.
+This 2018 International Energy Conservation Code[®] is a copyrighted work owned by the International Code Council, Inc. Without advance written permission from the copyright owner, no part of this book may be reproduced, distributed or transmitted in any form or by any means, including, without limitation, electronic, optical or mechanical means (by way of example, and not limitation, photocopying or recording by or in an information storage retrieval system).
+For information on use rights and permissions, please contact: Publications, 4051 Flossmoor Road, Country Club Hills, IL 60478.
 Phone 1-888-ICC-SAFE (422-7233).

-Trademarks: "International Code Council," the "International Code Council" logo and the "International Energy Conservation Code" are trademarks of the International Code Council, Inc.
+Trademarks: "International Code Council," the "International Code Council" logo, "ICC," the "ICC" logo, "International Energy Conservation Code," "IECC" and other names and trademarks appearing in this book are trademarks of the International Code Council, Inc., and/or its licensors (as applicable), and may not be used without permission.